mrjoh3/geoflowr/inst/shiny/image_click/instructions.md

 ### Instructions

-Select points on the map and then click on the image.
+Select 2 points on the map and then click on the image.
 Pick a North East point first followed by a South West point.
+Then click
-There is currently no error checking or validation.
-Then click the georeference button and wait.
+the georeference button and wait.
 Close the app once complete; a raster called `rfix` will be in your environment.
 Plot this using: